Features

 Elevations of construction drawings are the side views that illustrate the outside walls of a structure.
 They are almost always labelled as being south, north, west, and east.
 Besides, they should be cross-referenced on the floor plan for the first floor.

 Elevations should include all the doors and windows, gutters, and roof lines.
 They should also list the materials for the exterior of the building.
-If shown from inside of the building, they should include the materials for fittings such as cabinets and countertops.
+If shown from the inside of the building, they should include the materials for fittings such as cabinets and countertops.

 Blueprint symbols and abbreviations

-Due to space constraints, construction drawings are usually full of symbols and abbreviations that can frustrate individuals trying to learn how to read blue prints.
+Due to space constraints, construction drawings are usually full of symbols and abbreviations that can frustrate individuals trying to learn how to read blueprints.

 It is possible to find an architect using a symbol for an item on one plan and a different symbol for the same item in another blueprint.
 Luckily, there is often a key to symbols and abbreviations used on plans.